Chronic Fatigue Syndrome (Myalgic Encephalomyelitis)

 The first step is to see if there is any other explainable cause for your fatigue.
 Your healthcare provider will probably want to review your symptoms and medical history, and give you a physical exam.
 Your healthcare provider may also want to do some blood tests, but lab testing is not often helpful in the diagnosis of CFS.

-Your healthcare provider can work with you to provide symptom relief and to help you find ways of coping with the way CFS changes your life.
+Your healthcare provider can work with you to provide relief from your CFS symptoms.
+They also can help you find ways of coping with the way CFS changes your life.
 Chronic fatigue affects you physically, emotionally and socially.
 When you address all of these factors, you have the best chance of adjusting to your illness and feeling more satisfied with your life.

 If you have CFS, a good long-term relationship with your healthcare provider helps.
-This relationship can be the key to managing CFS.
+Communicating with your healthcare provider will help them manage your CFS symptoms.

 - Keep a daily diary to identify times when you have the most energy.
 Plan your activities for these times.